Whether you want to store food or you want a chilled glass for a cool beverage, you’re probably wondering if you can put glass in the freezer.

 Freezer Safe Glass Containers

 Another factor of freezing glass is what type of glass it is.
-In general, if a glass container is oven-safe, it’s also freezer-safe as long as you account for thermal shock.
+In general, if a glass container is oven-safe, it’s also freezer-safe glass as long as you account for thermal shock.

 If you want to know more about the types of glass used to make kitchenware, we have an in-depth explanation in another article here.